EXCLUSIVE: Philadelphia Police Hope Break In 1957 Unsolved Murder Leads To The Boy In The Box's Identity

 PHILADELPHIA (CBS) — All across our region there are thousands of unsolved mysteries.
 It takes just one memory or tip that could help close one of these cold cases and bring closure for both families and detectives who’ve vowed to never give up hope.

-Tonight, we kick off our new series, CBS3 Mysteries, with Philadelphia’s most notorious cold case: the boy in the box.READ MORE: EXCLUSIVE: Woman Details Being Attacked By 'Unhinged' Man While Walking In Rittenhouse Square
+We kick off our new series, CBS3 Mysteries, with Philadelphia’s most notorious cold case: the boy in the box.READ MORE: Philadelphia Weather: Dangerous Wind Gusts Up To 60 MPH Friday May Lead To Power Outages, Downed Trees

 Ivy Hill Cemetery on the outskirts of Northwest Philadelphia is the final resting place for hundreds.
 Opposite the front gate, the first grave you see carries with it a deep mystery — this is the final resting place for “The Boy in the Box.”